 We also know that law and equity do not necessarily go hand in hand, especially when it comes to the social determinants of health.
 Too often, laws and policies have caused oppression and inflicted trauma, and have contributed to entrenching and deepening racism and other inequities, instead of eradicating them.
 We recognize that the Public Health Law Center is located within the traditional homelands of the Dakota people, and that the land we currently occupy comes with a legacy of genocide and trauma caused by U.S. law and policy applied to American Indians.

 We are challenging ourselves to hold this complex understanding of law and policy in our minds as we do our work, better maintain a core focus on equity and justice, and become better partners at co-creating1 healthy communities for everyone.
-If you are interested in learning more about our organization’s evolution, click here.

 We don’t see ourselves as experts.
 As we weave the principles of equity, inclusion, and belonging1 throughout our work, our privileges and biases may affect our success.
 We invite your perspectives, comments, and suggestions, and we promise that we will continue to invest in our education and training.

 Our evolution towards equity and belonging started with projects addressing commercial tobacco addiction in people experiencing homelessness, incarcerated youth and adults, and populations with mental health and substance abuse issues.
 In other early projects, we researched the Randolph-Sheppard Act and the role of blind vendors in supporting healthy food in public places, and began working closely with Tribal public health advocates on smoke-free policies and Tribal food systems.
 As we have become increasingly mindful of how we apply—or missed opportunities to apply—equity principles to our work, we have pushed ourselves to take a more systemic approach.